Is There a Way to Screen for Lung Cancer?

 Where Should I be Screened?

-Gibbs Cancer Center & Research Institute currently performs low-dose CT lung screenings at four locations: the North Grove office complex on Highway 9 in the main building, at Pelham Medical Center’s Medical Office Building in Greer on Highway 14, Spartanburg Medical Center, and Cherokee Medical Center.
+Low-dose CT lung screenings are available at six locations: the North Grove office complex on Highway 9 in the main building, at Pelham Medical Center’s Medical Office Building in Greer on Highway 14, Pelham Medical Offices at Five Forks in Simpsonville, Spartanburg Medical Center, Cherokee Medical Center and Union Medical Center.

 Your doctor’s office can call 864-560-7777 to schedule this exam for you if you meet the screening criteria and have talked to your doctor about smoking cessation (if you currently smoke), as well as what to expect after the screening exam.